fbpx

 4. It’s Easy!

 Okay, let’s cut to the chase!
 Here’s the real reason why you should sign your student up for History of Byzantium—it’s easy!
-I know “easy” is somewhat subjective, but what I mean is that, relative to other classes, “History of Byzantium” is less intensive.
-Homework is very predictable; a modest amount of textbook reading every week and a a quiz on the lectures each Friday.
+I know “easy” is somewhat subjective, but what I mean is that relative to other classes, “History of Byzantium” is less intensive.
+Homework is very predictable: a modest amount of textbook reading every week and a quiz on the lectures each Friday.
 The textbook is Warren Treadgold’s A Concise History of Byzantium, which at the time of this post is going for $1.79 paperback on Amazon.
 No complicated assignments, no expensive textbook, no unexpected surprises.
 It’s a great course to fill a gap in your child’s schedule or give them another world history credit that won’t add too much to their workload.

-“History of Byzantium” is recommended for upper level students due to the fact that Treadgold’s textbook requires adult level reading comprehension—but if your high schooler is a mature reader, I’m open to 9th and 10th graders as well!
+“History of Byzantium” is recommended for upper-level students due to the fact that Treadgold’s textbook requires adult-level reading comprehension—but if your high schooler is a mature reader, I’m open to 9th and 10th graders as well!

 To sign up for History of Byzantium, head on over to the course registration page.
 Here’s an outline of what we’ll be studying: